jasomdotnet/digital-nomad-child/README.md

 # digital-nomad-child
 Child theme for Digital Nomad WordPress theme

-Place 'digital-nomad-child' to your WordPress installation theme folder `/wp-content/themes`.
+Place 'digital-nomad-child' the the theme folder of your WordPress installation under path `/wp-content/themes`.